-- 7. Activate the Rapid Dimension command by clicking on the icon as shown. - 8.
-Create and modify the linear dimension on top as shown.
+7. On your own, create and modify the linear dimension on top as shown.

-9. Select the two line segments and place the angular dimension inside the triangle to create the associated angle dimension.
+8. Select the two sketched line segments and place the angular dimension inside the triangle to create the associated angle dimension.

 • On your own, use the dynamic viewing functions and examine the completed solid model.